Architecture & Access in partnership with Amaze and Deakin University have launched a guide for designing spaces to support neurodivergent people.

 Research Findings

-We found that people used these rooms both to reduce sensory stimulation and calm down in response to the busy external environment and conversely people used the rooms to increase sensory stimulation.
+The research indicated that people used sensory rooms both to reduce sensory stimulation and to calm down in response to busy external environments.
+Conversely, some users sought to increase sensory stimulation within these rooms.
 Other users report that the space was beneficial and allowed them to unmask or,

 “to study where I am not expected to conform to typical behaviours”.